Living in Norway

 What are the schools in Norway like?

 "DO IT!
 The school enjoys a fanatastic reputation within the community, so BOOK EARLY as class sizes are limited in many classes to 6 children per instructor.
 For the very youngest children, the class size is 5 children per instructor.
 If you are new to the community you will find yourself with a ready made social group and many parents who are happy to help you with the difficulties involved in settling in a new country.
 If you are in doubt, check their web site which represents what the school is like and its philosophy quite well.
-The web site is www.the-childrens-house.no The school as a whole is a very supportive and nurturing environment for children AND parents," explained one expat in Stavanger, Norway with kids at The Children's House.
+The web site is www.the-childrens-house.no The school as a whole is a very supportive and nurturing environment for children AND parents," said one expat in Stavanger with children at The Children's House.

 Is the cost of living in Norway high?